princeofdream/picocom/doc/ppcom.1.md

 # EXITING PICOCOM

-This section summarizes the conditions in which picocom terminates its operation and what happens in each such condition:
+This section summarizes the conditions in which ppcom terminates its operation and what happens in each such condition:

 - The exit command is seen in the standard input.
 That is, the escape